XavierBerger/RPi-Monitor/docs/source/01_features.rst

 Sharing metrics
 ---------------
-  Metrics collected can be downloaded in json format (using the embedded web server), read on disk or remotely accessed through snmp.
+  Metrics collected can be downloaded in json format (using the embedded web server), read on disk or remotely accessed through SNMP.

 Extending the capabilities
 --------------------------